microsoft/ailab/BuildAnIntelligentBot/readme.md

     }
     ```

-    > NOTE: The time returned by Luis contains the datetime as a string in a property called 'timex'.
+    > **Note:** The time returned by Luis contains the datetime as a string in a property called 'timex'.

-7. **Add** the `ReservationHandlerAsync` method to start the conversation flow for the table reservation intent:
+1. **Add** the `ReservationHandlerAsync` method to start the conversation flow for the table reservation intent:

     ```cs
     private async Task ReservationHandlerAsync(DialogContext dialogContext, string amountPeople, string time, CancellationToken cancellationToken)